TerminalNator2000/kali-webhook-tester/bash-commands.md

-Create a new Python script for your webhook listener:
+Creating & using the Python script for your webhook listener:

 bash
 ```